GitHub Authentication

 GitHub Authentication Provider

 The GitHub Authentication Provider enables users to sign in to VeeCode DevPortal using their GitHub accounts.
-This integration provides a secure and familiar authentication experience.
+This integration provides a secure and familiar authentication experience leveraging OAuth 2.0.

-- Better rate limits against GitHub APIs (GitHub App)
+- Both have better rate limits against GitHub APIs (GitHub App even better)

 Prerequisites